 NO NATION ROSE SO WHITE AND FAIR: NONE FELL SO PURE OF CRIME.

 Our Confederate Dead

 Slavery was among the “rights” that the Confederate States of America fought to preserve.
 There is evidence that supports this claim.
 For example, four Southern states issued a “Declaration of Causes” that explained why they withdrew from the United States before the Civil War.
 Each declaration expressed support for the institution of slavery.
-Given that, it is dishonest to suggest that the Confederacy was a nation that rose “white and fair” and fell “so pure of crime” is grossly misleading.
-Monuments like these lack context, which probably explains why white nationalist groups seem to value them.
+Given that, it is dishonest to suggest that the Confederacy was a nation that rose “white and fair” and fell “so pure of crime.”
+Monuments like the Augusta Confederate Monument lack historical context, which probably explains why white nationalist groups seem to value them.
 So what should cities like Augusta and Charlottesville do with their Confederate monuments?
 Nothing?
 Remove them?
 One possible alternative is to install plaques in front of Confederate statues that put them in proper historical context.